faizan4devloper/band-landing-page/README.md

-import React, { useState, useEffect, useRef } from 'react';
+import React from 'react';
 import { BrowserRouter as Router, Routes, Route, useLocation } from 'react-router-dom';
 import { FontAwesomeIcon } from '@fortawesome/react-fontawesome';
-import { faChevronDown, faChevronUp, faMoon, faSun } from '@fortawesome/free-solid-svg-icons';
+import { faChevronDown, faChevronUp } from '@fortawesome/free-solid-svg-icons';
 import Header from './components/Header/Header';
 import Home from './Home';
 import SideBarPage from './components/Sidebar/SideBarPage';